Does the University of Oregon have an undergraduate program in sports business?

 Students should maximize their opportunities to develop professional skills in the areas of sales, digital marketing, public relations, event planning, finance and accounting, and leadership.
 Be a captain of your sports team.
 Sell tickets to a community event.
 Raise money for your school.
 Create a website or social media platform for a group you belong to.
 Write articles.
 Volunteer.
 Be a peer leader.

-How else can I learn about and get connected with the sports business concentration?
+How else can I learn about and get connected with the Warsaw Sports Marketing Center?